 After the quality check is completed, your custom shipping boxes are bundled, wrapped and packed to be shipped.

 Not too long after that, the paper an end-consumer recycled and left at their front doorstep shows up at your front doorstep in the form of your custom shipping box.

 Pretty full circle, right?

 Brandable Box custom shipping boxes are all made from 100% recycled materials, not trees.
 We’re able to do this thanks to our parent company, Pratt Industries.
-You can watch the recycling process that all Pratt Industries boxes (including ours!) go through here.
+You can read more about the recycling process that Pratt Industries' boxes (including ours!) go through here.

 Want to check out our collection of custom shipping boxes?